Fatigue Management Meaning

 Once you’ve identified all conceivable fatigue risks, you can consider the best way to mitigate them.

 In some cases, you may be able to eliminate sources of fatigue in the workplace.
 This can be done ahead of time at the organizational or administrative level.
-In other cases, however, the best you can reasonably expect is to reduce their impact.
+In other cases, however, the best you can reasonably expect is to reduce their impact with strategies for the management of fatigue.
 In these cases, supervisors will need to make daily decisions to manage fatigue risk on their work site.

 For example, you can eliminate the risk of office employees falling asleep at the wheel by creating a remote working policy that allows them to skip a long commute.
 However, you cannot eliminate driving altogether if you manage a transportation company.
 You can, though, implement a fatigue risk management system (more on that later) or limit overnight driving to reduce the risk.